knatarajan28/Databases-Project/README.md

 owners back to the owner’s delivery service, helping each stay in business.

 # Outline of my Approach
-• Translated an Enhanced Entity-Relationship Diagram (EERD) into a comprehensive set of relational schemas, defining primary keys, unique keys, and foreign keys.
+• Translated an Enhanced Entity-Relationship Diagram used to chart out the blueprint of the database (EERD) into a comprehensive set of relational schemas, defining primary keys, unique keys, and foreign keys.

 • Developed SQL scripts including CREATE TABLE statements to build database structures and INSERT